-While the above list seems extensive it is worth remembering that in his proposed manual for the battlefield use of the broadsword.
-Sir Richard Burton concentrated on just the tierce and quarte ("carte") parries for this weapon.
+While the above list seems extensive, it is worth remembering that in his proposed manual for the battlefield use of the broadsword, Sir Richard Burton concentrated on just the tierce and quarte ("carte") parries/guards for this weapon.

 Low attacks were met by a low tierce or quarte, attacks to the head by a high version of tierce or quarte.
+Tierce and quarte are also the starting position for thrusts.

-If practicing to defend yourself with an umbrella I would build your technique around these two parries first.
+If practicing to defend yourself with an umbrella.
+I would build your technique around these two parries/guards first.